origo-map/origo-documentation/content/layers.md

 `strategy` | the ol.loadingstrategy for the layer.
 Can also be set on source.
 The options are tile, bbox or all.
 Default is bbox.
 `searchable` | used with includeSearchableLayers in search control.
 Can be set to 'always', true (when visible) or false.
 `featureinfoTitle` | attribute to be used instead of the title property as the title for the popup/sidebar.
 Optional.
 `removable` | Adds a _Remove layer_ option to the layer info menu if set to true.
+To ensure all features in a layer is exported, `strategy` should be set to `all`.
 Optional.
 `zoomToExtent` | Adds a _Zoom To_ option to the layer info menu if set to true.
 Optional.
+`exportable`| Adds a _Export layer_ option to the layer info menu if set to true.
+Optional.
+`exportFormat`| String or array of formats for file export if exportable is true.
+Can be set to geojson, gpx or kml.
+Defaults to geojson.
 `opacityControl` | Adds an opacity slider in the legends extended layer info.
 Optional, defaults to true.
 `css` | Used for adding CSS properties to layer canvas element.
 Formatted as key/value pairs.
 `attachments`| An [attachment object](#Attachment-configuration) containing configuration for editing and displaying attachments
 `isTable`| Bool that indicates if the geometry should be ignored.
 Implies _visible_.
 Only useful when layer is a child in related layers.
 Optional. defaults to `false`
 `relatedLayers`| Array of [relatedLayers](#Related-layers) objects defining child layers.
-Optional `exportable`| Make layer exportable to file in the layer menu.
-To ensure all features in a layer is exported, `strategy` should be set to `all`.
-`exportFormat`| String or array of formats for file export.
-Can be set to geojson, gpx or kml.
-Defaults to geojson.
+Optional

 Source options | Description
 ---|---